diogoneves07/bemtvjs/README.md

 #### onUnmount

-Called only once after all model elements have been removed from the DOM and component instance will be destroyed:
+Called only once after all template elements have been removed from the DOM and component instance will be destroyed:

 ```javascript
 import { _ } from "bemtevi";